7 Best All-Inclusive Resorts in Aruba for Families

 You can do as much or as little as you like at Hotel Riu Palace Aruba, a little slice of paradise on Palm Beach.
 Start your morning with a walk on the beach or time in the gym.
 Later, try surfing, diving, kayaking, or take a scuba lesson in the pool.
 How does a hot stone massage at Renova Spa sound?
 Finish off your spa time with a whirlpool bath.

-BRING THE WHOLE FAMILY: 13 Best All-Inclusive Resorts for Big Families
+BRING THE WHOLE FAMILY: 15 Best All-Inclusive Resorts for Large Families

-For kids ages four to 12, the kids club and playground has lots of activities.
+For kids ages four to 12, the kids club and playground has daily programming and lots of activities.
 The littlest ones aren’t forgotten at this Aruba all-inclusive resort, either.
-There’s an infant pool for swimming and splashing.
+There’s an infant pool for swimming and splashing, although it’s generally a better option for ages four and up.

 7. Manchebo Beach Resort and Spa